 Housing is Mental Health Care: Policy Recommendations for Scaling Housing for Individuals with Mental Illness

-Join us for a Think Bigger Do Good webinar on September 29, 2021 at 12pm EST. The webinar will feature Sally Luken, Founder and President of Luken Solutions and Jennifer Mathis, Director of Policy and Legal Advocacy at the Bazelon Center for Mental Health Law.
-They will discuss policy recommendations for scaling housing options for individuals with mental illness.
-The discussion will be moderated by Thom Craig, Director of Mental Health Program at Peg’s Foundation.
+The fifth Think Bigger Do Good webinar held on September 29, 2021 featured Sally Luken, Founder and President of Luken Solutions and Jennifer Mathis, Director of Policy and Legal Advocacy at the Bazelon Center for Mental Health Law.
+The discussion was moderated by Thom Craig, Director of Mental Health Program at Peg’s Foundation.
+The speakers shared policy recommendations for scaling housing options at the local, state, and federal levels for individuals with mental illness.

 Enhancing the Capacity of the Mental Health and Addiction Workforce: A Framework